tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 ## Babeld

-Babeld does not come standrad on ER-X.  Use the deb package located at  https://github.com/darkdrgn2k/RouterX-Babeld-Package  and install the deb using `dpkg -i`  on the router.
+Babeld does not come standard on ER-X.  Use the deb package located at  https://github.com/darkdrgn2k/RouterX-Babeld-Package  and install the deb using `dpkg -i`  on the router.
 Review the instructions in the repo to allow package to survive firmware upgrades.

 All commands below are to be prefixed with `set protocols babeld`